 The authors would like to acknowledge Eric Wizauer for critical assistance with image procurement and figure development.

 Funding: MEHN was funded by the NIH (T32 DC005356).

 Provenance and Peer Review: This article was commissioned by the Guest Editor (Paolo Cariati) for the series “Microvascular reconstruction of head and neck oncological defects—state of the art” published in Frontiers of Oral and Maxillofacial Medicine.
-The article was sent for external peer review organized by the Guest Editor and the editorial office.
+The article has undergone external peer review.

 Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.

 Open Access Statement: This is an Open Access article distributed in accordance with the Creative Commons Attribution-NonCommercial-NoDerivs 4.0 International License (CC BY-NC-ND 4.0), which permits the non-commercial replication and distribution of the article with the strict proviso that no changes or edits are made and the original work is properly cited (including links to both the formal publication through the relevant DOI and the license).
 See: https://creativecommons.org/licenses/by-nc-nd/4.0/.